 It’s no longer a secret that Email breaks when we try to use it for teamwork.
-I am talking about the times when a bunch of people manages email addresses like info@ or support@ together.
+I am talking about the times when a bunch of people manages email addresses like [email protected] or [email protected] together.

 There is no intuitive way to establish who has to start working on an email when it arrives.
 When you want a teammate to work on an email, you forward it to them.
 And then he/she discusses the problem with other teammates by writing more emails.

 Threads grow uncontrollably.
 More people get CC’d.
 Information gets buried in silos.
 It’s not pretty.

 The good news is that Google has finally decided to address this problem.
 They’re very close to rolling out a shared mailbox feature – aimed at making task management easy.

 With this update, teammates will be able to delegate emails to each other.
 The emails get two states: In Progress, and Finished.